kawaho/Flavour-Violating-Coffea/README.md

 2. `dict2ttree.py` converts "tuple" like output to TTree
 3. `hist2TH.py` converts coffea.hist to THist (use with cvmfs independent env only)

+# Experiments
+To play around and experiment, use the juypter notebooks in the notebooks directory